Mexico City – Day 2 & 3: Tacos and Culture

 MEXICO CITY

 There is much to say about the capital of Mexico.
-Of the six days I’d have going around, I decided to spend the first three exploring the heart of the city.
-I got to appreciate CDMX more than I ever could by reading about it or by looking at photos.
+Of the six days I’d have to explore, I decided to spend the first three exploring the heart of the city.
+I came to appreciate CDMX more than I ever could by reading about it or looking at photos.

 Here, it seemed, everyone was simply obsessed with corn.
-In fact, a common saying is “Sin mais no hay pais” which translates to “Without corn there is no country”.
+In fact, a common saying is “Sin maĂz no hay pais” which translates to “Without corn there is no country”.
 But taco after taco, I quickly learned to appreciate the original version.
 It didn’t take much for me to fall in love with Mexican cuisine.
-From snacks like chicharron and plantain crisps to molcajete and carne asada, I started to rethink my notion of going back home looking like a skeleton.
+From snacks like chicharrĂłn and plantain crisps to molcajete and carne asada, I started to rethink my notion of going back home looking like a skeleton.
 Oh and the nopal!
-Back home, we eat prickly pear like there’s no tomorrow (you wouldn’t guess how many patients I’d seen at hospital presenting with constipation because of them) but I had never thought the leaves could be eaten too.
+Back home, we eat prickly pear like there’s no tomorrow (you wouldn’t believe how many patients I’ve seen in hospital presenting with constipation because of them), but I had never thought the leaves could be eaten too.
 So sour and acidic!

 And let’s not forget the bebidas!
-From day-drinking Corona and Tecate beer to multiple mezcal and tequila tours around the city, let’s just say my sobriety was in question at one point.
+From day-drinking Corona and Tecate to multiple mezcal and tequila tours around the city, let’s just say my sobriety was totally questionable at one point.
 Especially after learning a couple of drinking salutes such as:

 “¡Afloja el codo,